 Where To Stay In Trinidad

 The most common accommodation in Cuba is casa particulares, they are private homestays very similar to bed and breakfasts.
-Here you’ll stay in a local Cuban’s house have your own room, private bath, air conditioning, hot water, and typically home cooked Cuban meals can be provided for $4-10.
+Here you’ll stay at a local Cuban’s house have your own room, private bath, air conditioning, hot water, and typically home-cooked Cuban meals can be provided for $4-10.

 On average most casa particulares in Cuba are $25-35 a night

-If you prefer to have your accommodation arranged before traveling to Trinidad we suggest looking at Airbnb.
-There are over 300+ Airbnb’s in Trinidad, click here to book and get a $35 Airbnb travel credit
+If you prefer to have your accommodation arranged before traveling to Trinidad we suggest looking on Booking.com they have over 1,000 listings and the best prices and free cancelations.

 There are tons of restaurants for tourists and local Cuban cafeterias.
-Enjoy a home cooked meal in Cuban casa particulares is a must for at least one meal while traveling in Cuba.
+Enjoying a home-cooked meal in Cuban casa particulares is a must for at least one meal while traveling in Cuba.
 Some of our favorite restaurants in Trinidad are:

 - Palador Sol y Son Authentic Cuban food in a gorgeous old colonial house filled with antiques where you dine in the outside courtyard.
 Located a few blocks from Plaza Mayor, address: Simon Bolivar #283 between Jose Marti & Frank Pais Read Trip Advisor reviews